-EDU 102 Behavior Management 1-3 (11-33/0)

-Explores preventative and effective behavior management theories and techniques with emphasis on positive reinforcement, communication skills and enhancement of children's sense of self.
+EDU 102 Behavior Management 1-3 (11-33/0)Explores preventative and effective behavior management theories and techniques with emphasis on positive reinforcement, communication skills and enhancement of children's self-image.
 This class may be offered in one-credit modules.

-EDU 106 Issues in Child Abuse 1 (11/0)
+EDU 106 Issues in Child Abuse (11/0)1